poseidon-framework/poseidon-framework.github.io/archive_submission_guide.md

-# Contributing to our central repositories
+# Contributing to our public archives

 The Poseidon framework has a strongly decentralized philosophy and relies very much on a community of users willing to prepare and improve the data in the public data repositories.
 If you want to prepare a Poseidon dataset for one of the repositories or fix mistakes in the data, you should follow the procedures outlined below.
 To ensure a professional and welcoming atmosphere please respect our [Contributor Code of Conduct](conduct.md) in all interactions with the Poseidon team and other users on GitHub and beyond.
 If you have questions about the processes, you can post them as an issue on GitHub or contact us directly.